 World Tour Teams Using Wahoo KICKR v5

-KICKR is Wahoo’s iconic trainer.
-They improve it every two years or so to make it competitive.
+KICKR is Wahoo’s iconic trainer and is considered the gold standard by many.
+Wahoo improves it every two years or so to make it competitive.

 Its 5th generation from 2020 has a few improvements compared to the 2018 version.